nurhidayat86/crds-book/_posts/2025-01-01-logistic-regression-modelling.md

 There are also other reasonable assumption in logistic regression model such as there should be no combination of predictor variables that can perfectly predicts the binary output (quasi-complete separation), and the observation $i,i+1,i+2,...,n$, should be independent eachother.
 Quasi-complete separation can to problems in the estimation process, typically resulting in extremely large coefficient estimates or failure to converge.

-## Strength and weaknesses of logistic regression model
-One of the logistic regression's primary strengths is its interpretability; the output of a logistic regression model is a probability that gives clear insight into the relationship between the independent variables and the outcome.
-This interpretability extends to its coefficients, which represent the change in the log odds of the dependent variable per unit change in the predictor.
-This aspect makes logistic regression valuable in fields like finance, medicine, and social sciences, where understanding the influence of variables is crucial.

-Another advantage of logistic regression is its simplicity and efficiency in terms of computation, particularly when compared to more complex models like neural networks or ensemble methods (including random forest and gradient boosted trees).
-It doesn't require high computational resources, making it suitable for situations with constrained computational capacity.

-However, logistic regression also has its limitations.
-The assumption of linearity between the logit of the outcome and each predictor can be a drawback, as it restricts the model's ability to capture more complex relationships in the data.
-Additionally, as logistic regression assumes between-predictors independency, the model struggles to capture interraction between predictors.

-Logistic regression also struggles with problems of multicollinearity among predictors, where high correlations between variables can destabilize the coefficient estimates, making them difficult to interpret.
-Another weakness is the impact of outliers and influential points, which can disproportionately affect the model due to the model's reliance on maximum likelihood estimation.

-Compared to more modern ensemble models such as gradient boosted trees, logistic regression lack of boosting capability.
-Boosting can boost the model performance by minimizing the errors on the part of data that has high degree of false prediction.
-This capability, combined with bigger size of data, can significantly improve the performance of the model.
-Additionally, this capability also allow the model to use more predictors without losing significant performance gain.

 ## Feature importance in logistic regression
 The most straightforward method to assess feature importance in logistic regression is by examining the magnitude and sign of the model coefficients.
 In logistic regression, each coefficient represents the change in the log odds of the outcome for a one-unit change in the corresponding feature, assuming other variables are held constant.